future-proof-iot/Tutorial/venue.md

 # Schedule

 The tutorial will take place online, on Sept.
-11th, from 12:30 to 16:00 CET.
+11th, from 12:30 to 16:00 CEST.